antalsz/quantum-halftoning/README.md

-# Schrödinger’s Zebra: Information Theory, Quantum Mechanics, and Halftoning — Source Code
+# Schrödinger’s Zebra: Applying Mutual Information Maximization to Graphical Halftoning — Source Code

-This code is the implementation of the quantum halftoning algorithm from the paper “Schrödinger’s Zebra: Information Theory, Quantum Mechanics, and Halftoning”, by Antal Spector-Zabusky and Donald Spector, submitted to [Bridges 2017].
+This code is the implementation of the quantum halftoning algorithm from “Schrödinger’s Zebra: Information Theory, Quantum Mechanics, and Halftoning”, by Antal Spector-Zabusky and Donald Spector, presented at [MaxEnt 2017].

 The program is written in [Haskell], and requires [GHC] 8.
 It uses the [Stack] tool for installing dependencies (including GHC itself) and building.